colmena/colmena-developer-docs/content/introduction/_index.md

 # Introduction

-Colmena is a Free and Open Source platform that allows you to quickly build modular content management systems that consist of a REST API and an Admin UI.
+Colmena is a Free and Open Source development platform that allows you to quickly build modular content management systems that consist of a REST API and an Admin UI.